Google’s search results page is far from what it used to be, isn’t it?

 Needless to say, that amount of space the listing takes (including any inclusion in SERP features) makes the domain more visible and increases its click-through rate.

 Let’s get back to this issue in a moment, though because there is another important factor we need to consider…

 How to Create Content that Can Appear in SERP Features

-Let me be upfront about something - there is no single way that can guarantee the inclusion in SERP features.
+Let me be upfront about something - there is no guaranteed way to secure SERP features.
 No magic trick or hack exists that can turn your content into an absolutely obvious choice to be featured there.

-But, there is a way for you to increase its chances of appearing in SERP features.
-And that way is identifying and matching the user intent for the query.
+But, there is a way for you to increase your content's chances of appearing in SERP features — identifying and matching the user intent for the query.